Bryan-GTZ/Project_1_MS_Classifiers/documents/Reflection_and_Conceptual_Questions.md

 - The SVM finds a boundary that maximizes the difference between the closest points of the support vector.
 It focuses on the most critical points only.
 - The Logistic Regression classifies its boundary by finding the probability that a given point belongs to a certain class.

 The difference is shown in my visuals, where I used Age and Capital Lost to create my decision boundaries.
 The Logistic Regression model’s boundary is a steep line, and the SVM model has no slope.
+This implies that the SVM model is not considering the "Age" index as much as it is the "Capital Loss" when classifying.

 ---